TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 22/Isaiah 22.17.md

 ---

-Behold, Jehovah, like a [strong] man, will hurl thee away violently; yea, he will wrap thee up closely.
+Behold, Yahweh will overcome you and hurl you away violently.
+Yes, he will grasp you firmly.